aragon/hack/docs/guides-agent-app.md

 Before we start, you'll need to head over to [Aragon](https://app.aragon.org/) and create a new DAO with the [democracy template](https://github.com/aragon/dao-kits/tree/master/kits/democracy).

-If you're not sure how to do that, please have a look at  [this section](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#21-create-a-new-democracy-organization) of our [User Guide](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#21-create-a-new-democracy-organization).
+If you're not sure how to do that, please have a look at  [this section](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#21-create-a-new-democracy-organization) of our awesome [User Guide](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#21-create-a-new-democracy-organization).

 The first thing you'll be asked to do is to [choose the network](https://wiki.aragon.org/tutorials/Aragon_User_Guide/#211-navigate-to-httpsapparagonorg-in-your-web-browser) for your organization.
 For the purposes of this guide we'll choose the **Ethereum Testnet (Rinkeby)**.